 Direct Supervision: the supervising physician is physically present with the resident during the key portions of the patient interaction.
-(VI.A.2.b).(1).(a)

 Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is able to provide appropriate direct supervision.
-(VI.A.2.b).(2)

 Oversight: the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-(VI.A.2.b).(3)